uhey22e/hedwig/README.md

 You can send an email via the `hedwig.Client` interface.
 SMTP, Amazon SES and other clients implements this interface.

-For example - send an email via the Gmail SMTP server.
+Basic usage - send an email with Gmail.

 ```go
 import (